Karauli district collector among 69 IAS officers transferred by Rajasthan government

 Shekhawat told Scroll.in that he will be going to Jaipur for his new administrative role.

 On April 2, communal clashes had broken out in a Muslim-dominated area of Karauli city after a motorcycle rally passed through it, allegedly playing communally-charged songs, to celebrate the Hindu New Year.
-In response, members of the other community had allegedly thrown stones at the rally.
+In response, Muslims had allegedly thrown stones at the rally.

 The police had said that some people vandalised shops and vehicles in response to the stone-throwing.
 Thirty-five persons were injured in the violence.
-Section 144 of the Code of Criminal Procedure has been imposed in the city since April 2.
-The section prohibits the gathering of more than five people.
+Gatherings of more than five people have been prohibited in the city since April 2.

 The Ashok Gehlot-led Congress government has also transferred 69 Indian Administrative Service officers in a major reshuffle late on Wednesday night, PTI reported.